NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

 4. _App Duration_: wall-Clock time measured since the application starts till it is completed.
    If an app is not completed an estimated completion time would be computed.
 5. _SQL DF duration_: wall-Clock time duration that includes only SQL-Dataframe queries.
-6. _GPU Opportunity_: wall-Clock time that shows how much of the SQL duration can be accelerated on the GPU.
+6. _GPU Opportunity_: wall-Clock time that shows how much of the SQL duration and ML functions(if applicable) can be accelerated on the GPU.
 7. _Estimated GPU Duration_: predicted runtime of the app if it was run on GPU.
-It is the sum of the accelerated operator durations along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.
+It is the sum of the accelerated operator durations and ML functions durations(if applicable) along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.
 8. _Estimated GPU Speed-up_: the speed-up is simply the original CPU duration of the app divided by the estimated GPU duration.
 That will estimate how much faster the application would run on GPU.
 9. _Estimated GPU Time Saved_: estimated wall-Clock time saved if it was run on the GPU.